mrossini-ethz/parseq/README.md

  * Allows parsing of sequences within sequences (e.g. trees, strings within lists, ...)
  * Simple interface, very similar to [Esrap](https://nikodemus.github.io/esrap/)
  * Provides many specific and non-specific terminals
- * Includes a large set of powerful nonterminals
+ * Implements the standard PEG expressions and includes useful extensions
  * Parse results can be transformed during parsing
- * Grammar can be made context aware:
+ * Grammars can be made context aware:
-   * Run parse result through lisp code for verification
+   * Run parse results through lisp code for verification
    * Share data between parse rules
- * Parsing rules can be parametrized
+ * Parsing rules can be parametrised
  * Uses separate namespace(s) for parse rules
  * Tracing of grammar rules

 ## Basic usage

-First, grammar rules should be defined:
+First, define a set of grammar rules:
 ```
 (defrule foo () 'foo)
 (defrule bar () 'bar)
 (defrule foobar () (and foo bar))
 ```
-The first argument to `defrule` is name of the nonterminal that the rule represents.
+The first argument to `defrule` is the nonterminal symbol that the rule represents.
-These names use a different namespace from everything else.
+These symbols use a different namespace from everything else.
 The second argument is a list of arguments that the rule takes (none in this example).
-The third argument specifies what the nonterminal symbol should expand into.
+The third argument specifies how the nonterminal symbol should be parsed.
-In this example, the nonterminal `foo` expands into the lisp symbol `foo`.
+In this example, the nonterminal `foo` requires the parsing of the lisp symbol `foo`.
 The rule `foobar` combines the two rules `foo` and `bar` to match the list `(foo bar)`, the vector `#(foo bar)` or the string `"FOOBAR"`.
 The above example could alternatively be stated as
 ```